cisco/mindmeld/source/userguide/architecture.rst

 The Dialogue Manager directs the flow of the conversation.
 It is a stateful component which analyzes each incoming query, then assigns the query to a dialogue state handler which in turn executes appropriate logic and returns a response to the user.

 Architecting the dialogue manager correctly is often one of the most challenging software engineering tasks when building a conversational app for a non-trivial use case.
-Workbench abstracts away many underlying complexities of dialogue management to offer a simple but powerful mechanism for defining application logic.
-Workbench provides advanced capabilities for dialogue state tracking, beginning with a flexible syntax for defining rules and patterns for mapping requests to dialogue states.
+MindMeld abstracts away many underlying complexities of dialogue management to offer a simple but powerful mechanism for defining application logic.
+MindMeld provides advanced capabilities for dialogue state tracking, beginning with a flexible syntax for defining rules and patterns for mapping requests to dialogue states.
 It also allows dialogue state handlers to invoke any arbitrary code for taking a specific action, completing a transaction, or obtaining the information necessary to formulate a response.

-For a practical introduction to dialogue state tracking in Workbench, see :doc:`Step 4 <../quickstart/04_define_the_dialogue_handlers>`.
+For a practical introduction to dialogue state tracking in MindMeld, see :doc:`Step 4 <../quickstart/04_define_the_dialogue_handlers>`.
 The :doc:`Dialogue Manager <dm>` section of this guide provides further examples.

 .. .. _arch_gateway: